 - To recover one or more of the 50 previously deleted items, tap the Undelete button.
 (A maximum of 50 previously deleted items may be recovered.) - 2.
-Select the images or records you would like to recover and tap Undelete.
+Select the images or records you would like to recover and tap the Undelete button again.